bhavikapande257-code/FWD-Project-2026/README.md

 # FWD-Project-2026
-# Personal expense tracker; A minimalist web tool designed  to empower users to take control of their finances through real-time expense logging and visual spending breakdowns.
+# Personal expense tracker: A minimalist web tool designed  to empower users to take control of their finances through real-time expense logging and visual spending breakdowns.

 Live demo(for viewing live site here)
 Features: